tenseijs/tensei/packages/docs/1.0/customization/resource-tools.md

 }
 ```

-## Building Tools
+## Building Plugins

-Each tool generated by Nova includes its own service provider and "tool" class.
-Using the `stripe-inspector` tool as an example, the tool class will be located at `src/StripeInspector.php`.
+Each plugin generated by Nova includes its own service provider and "plugin" class.
+Using the `stripe-inspector` plugin as an example, the plugin class will be located at `src/StripeInspector.php`.

-The tool's service provider is also located within the `src` directory of the tool, and is registered in your tool's `composer.json` file so that it will be auto-loaded by the Laravel framework.
+The plugin's service provider is also located within the `src` directory of the plugin, and is registered in your plugin's `composer.json` file so that it will be auto-loaded by the Laravel framework.

 ### Authorization

-If you would like to only expose a given tool to certain users, you may chain the `canSee` method onto your tool's registration.
+If you would like to only expose a given plugin to certain users, you may chain the `canSee` method onto your plugin's registration.
 The `canSee` method accepts a Closure which should return `true` or `false`.
 The Closure will receive the incoming HTTP request:

 ```php
 use Acme\StripeInspector\StripeInspector;